-The VMDQ and DCB filters work on MAC and VLAN traffic to divide the traffic into input queues on the basis of the Destination MAC address, VLAN ID and VLAN user priority fields.
-VMDQ filters split the traffic into 16 or 32 groups based on the Destination MAC and VLAN ID.
-Then, DCB places each packet into one of queues within that group, based upon the VLAN user priority field.
+The VMDQ and DCB filters work on VLAN traffic to divide the traffic into 128 input queues on the basis of the VLAN ID field and VLAN user priority field.
+VMDQ filters split the traffic into 16 or 32 groups based on the VLAN ID.
+Then, DCB places each packet into one of either 4 or 8 queues within that group, based upon the VLAN user priority field.